Surrogate Representation Learning with Isometric Mapping for Gray-box Graph Adversarial Attacks: Related Work

 \section{Related Work}

-There are three approaches to attack graph-structured data: modifying the node features \cite{ma2020towards,wu2019adversarial,zugner2018adversarial}, modifying the structure of the graph \cite{dai2018adversarial,waniek2018hiding,zugner2019adversarial} and node injection \cite{sun2019node,sun2020adversarial}, which are each bounded by a given budget, such as the matrix norm variation on features or the number of edge changes.
-To analyze the robustness of GNNs, various attack methods under different settings have been proposed to determine the vulnerabilities of graph embedding methods and help develop the corresponding defense methods.
-The attacks on the graph focus more on the main tasks such as classification \cite{dai2018adversarial,ma2020towards,xu2019topology}, community detection \cite{li2020adversarial,bojchevski2019adversarial}, and link prediction \cite{gupta2021adversarial,lin2020adversarial}.
-Graph neural networks have been proven to be vulnerable and susceptible to attacks by Zinger et al. \cite{zugner2018adversarial} in 2018, who propose the earliest graph adversarial attack method Nettack for targeted node classification tasks.
+There are three approaches to attack graph-structured data: modifying the node features \cite{ma2020towards,wu2019adversarial,zugner2018adversarial}, modifying the structure of the graph \cite{dai2018adversarial,waniek2018hiding,zugner2019adversarial} and node injection \cite{sun2019node,sun2020adversarial}.
+Each of them is bounded by a given budget, such as the matrix norm variation on features or the number of edge changes.
+To analyze the robustness of GNNs, various attack methods under different settings have been proposed to explore the vulnerabilities of graph embedding methods and help develop the corresponding defense methods.
+Attacks on the graph focus more on the main tasks such as classification \cite{dai2018adversarial,ma2020towards,xu2019topology}, community detection \cite{li2020adversarial,bojchevski2019adversarial}, and link prediction \cite{gupta2021adversarial,lin2020adversarial}.
+Graph neural networks have been proven to be vulnerable and susceptible to attacks by Zugner et al. \cite{zugner2018adversarial}, who propose the earliest graph adversarial attack method Nettack for targeted node classification tasks.
 In the same period, Dai et al. \cite{dai2018adversarial} propose a hierarchical Q Learning approach RL-S2V to reduce the overall node or graph classification accuracy by attacking the structure of graph data.
-Subsequently, Wang et al. \cite{wang2018attack} propose a novel attack scenario in which adversarial artificial nodes and their edges are added without changing the original data to reduce the prediction accuracy of the network globally.
-They use a greedy algorithm to generate links and corresponding attributes of artificial nodes and design a Generative Adversarial Networks (GAN) based discriminator to ensure the imperceptibility of perturbations.
+Subsequently, Wang et al. \cite{wang2018attack} propose a novel attack scenario in which adversarial artificial nodes and their edges are added without changing the original data to globally reduce the prediction accuracy of the network.
+They use a greedy algorithm to generate links and corresponding attributes of artificial nodes and design a Generative Adversarial Networks based discriminator to ensure the imperceptibility of perturbations.
 Some related articles \cite{sun2019node,sun2020adversarial} have also proposed to enhance node injection attack models based on reinforcement learning.